Your Guide to CASPer

 3. What are the parts of the test?

 The exam is part of a trio of assessments called “Altus Suite”(Altus is the company that administers the test).
 The Altus Suite test for medical school matriculants is titled “CSP-10111 – U.S. Medicine” and comprises the following:

 - “CASPer” – the situational judgment test designed to assess your professionalism, empathy, and communication skills.

 - “Snapshot” – a video response tool that focuses on communication skills.
 You will respond to prompts in an interview setting to explain your drive for choosing a career in medicine.

 - “Duet” – your chance to say what you are looking for in your medical education.

 4. How and when do I enroll for the test?

 You can use the Altus dates page to sign up for the test.
 Select all of the schools you are applying to and find a test date that works for you.
-For instance, if you are applying in the 2022-2023 admissions cycle, the website will give you the “last possible test date for all selected schools.”
-I selected four schools at random and was left with mid-October 2022.
+The website will give you the “last possible test date for all selected schools.”
 That said, many programs will accept scores from tests taken all the way into January of the admissions cycle.